billthefarmer/sig-gen/README.md

 ### Shortcut
 A shortcut may be created to set the parameters shown below.
 Empty frequency and level values and unchecked waveform values will not be included.
 The mute value will always be included.
-The title of the shortcut will be composed from the set values.
+The name of the shortcut will be composed from the set values if the name field is empty.

 ### External Control
 The app may be started, the frequency, level, waveform and mute set